Avenida de Manoteras 50-52 - 28050 Madrid

 During the entire statistical process, non-sampling errors are monitored.

-There is no non-response rate in the CPI since the prices are collected in establishments by INE personnel.
-When a price is occasionally missing (the product is not available in the establishment during collection), estimation procedures are carried out.
+There is no unit non-response rate in the CPI since the prices are collected visiting outlets by INE personnel.

 The CPI flash estimator is published on the next to last day of the reference month and it provides estimated information on the annual rate of this indicator, therefore, TP1=−2 days

 CPI results at all breakdown levels are published near day 13 of the month following the reference month, therefore, TP2=13 days

 Survey results are published according to the Short-term Statistics availability calendar of the INE ( https://www.ine.es/en/daco/daco41/calen_en.htm).

 All CPI publications have been published on the date included in the availability calendar, therefore, TP3=100%.